KeithNjuguna/Java-MVC-WebApplication/README.md

   **Setup**

-  **note that the image reference in the database is different and also the prices change to ensure it works**
+  **note that the image.jpg reference in the database is different as I have used other images and also the prices, change to ensure it works**

 1. **Open Eclipse**
    Ensure Eclipse IDE for Enterprise Java Developers is installed.